-In trying to do our part to slow down the spread of covid-19, our staff will be working remotely and physically be in the office only on Mondays.
+In trying to do our part to slow down the spread of COVID-19, our staff will be working remotely and physically be in the office in a limited capacity.
 Therefore, unless Melbourne is in Stage 4 restrictions which prevent us being in the office, we’ll be sending you our Printed Leaner’s Guide the Monday after you place your order.

 All staff packing and sending resources will wear PPE for your protection.